MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

    ![Output tab in the results panel.](media/power-query-sdk-vs-code/results-output.jpg)

-* **Summary:** Displays a summary of the Activity that ran the evaluation with statistics around it.
+* **Summary:** Displays a summary of the activity that ran the evaluations, along with the statistics associated with that activity.

    ![Summary tab in the results panel.](media/power-query-sdk-vs-code/summary-output.jpg)